‘Lucifer’ Season 2 To Resume On May 1, Series Renewed For Season 3

 Lucifer Season 2 is going to be on a long hiatus following its winter break.
-There is no mid-season premiere yet but writers are positive that the series will be back on May 1.
+There is no mid-season premiere yet, but writers are positive that the series will be back on May 1.
 Despite being on a break, the series is facing numerous controversies including a lawsuit over the music used for the series.
 Irrespective of these issues, Fox went ahead and picked up Lucifer for Season 3.

 Lucifer Season 2 Release Date